jhancock3020/The-Owl-House-Character-Dialogue-Search/README.md

 **Version 1.0.0**

-A web scrapper tool made for saving dialogue of a selected character from Owl House transcripts found at https://theowlhouse.fandom.com/wiki/Category:Transcripts to a text file.
+A web scraper tool made for saving dialogue of a selected character from Owl House transcripts found at https://theowlhouse.fandom.com/wiki/Category:Transcripts to a text file.

 **Requirements to run this program:**
 * Chrome browser is installed